astampoulis/makam-paper-funpearl/makamcode/00-introduction.md

 ADVISOR.
 That sounds like a lot.
 Why don't you use some kind of metalanguage to implement the prototype?

 STUDENT.
-You mean a tool like Racket/PLT Redex \citep{tobin2011languages,felleisen2009semantics}, the K Framework
-\citep{rosu2010overview,ellison2009rewriting}, Spoofax \citep{kats2010spoofax}, Needle \&
-Knot \citep{keuchel2016needle}, or CRSX \citep{rose2011crsx}?
+You mean a tool like Racket/PLT Redex \citep{tobin2011languages,felleisen2009semantics}, the K Framework \citep{rosu2010overview,ellison2009rewriting}, Spoofax \citep{kats2010spoofax}, or CRSX \citep{rose2011crsx}?

 ADVISOR.
-Sure, all fine choices.
-Though I do not think these frameworks have been used to implement a type system as advanced as the one we have in mind, or can handle all the binding constructs we will need...
-I was actually thinking we should use higher-order logic programming.
+Yes, all of those should be good choices.
+I was actually thinking though that we should use higher-order logic programming... it's a formalism that is well-suited to what we want to do, since we will need all sorts of different binding constructs, and the type system we are thinking about is quite advanced.

 STUDENT.
-Oh, so λProlog \citep{miller1988overview} or LF \citep{pfenning1999system}.
+Oh, so you mean λProlog \citep{miller1988overview} or LF \citep{pfenning1999system}.

 ADVISOR.
 Yes.
-Actually, a few years back I worked on this new implementation of λProlog just for this purpose -- rapid prototyping of languages.
+Actually, a few years back a friend of mine worked on this new implementation of λProlog just for this purpose -- rapid prototyping of languages.
 It's called Makam.
-It should be able to handle what we have in mind, and we won't need more than a few hours.
+It should be able to handle what we have in mind nicely.

 STUDENT.
 Sounds great!
 Anything I can read up on it?

 ADVISOR.
 Not much, unfortunately...
-Let's just work on this together, it'll be fun.
+But I know the language and its standard library quite well, so let's work on this together, it'll be fun.
+I'll show you how things work along the way!

 \begin{scenecomment}
 (Our heroes install Makam from --elided for blind reviewing-- and figure out how to run the REPL.)